minorua/Qgis2threejs/docs/source/ShortGuide.md

   ![dialog image](images/dialog.png)

-5. Then 3D terrain appears in your web browser!
+Then 3D terrain appears in your web browser!

-***
-Qgis2threejs plugin version 1.3